maharjansanisha/OperationalResearch/Unit-02-Linear-Programming-Problem.md

 - Each unit of P1 requires 2 hours on M1 and 1 hr on M2.
 - Each unit of P2 requires 1 hour on M1 and 3 hr on M2.

-Machine M1 is available for 100 hours and machine M2 is available for 90 hours.
-The profit per unit of P1 is $40 and profit per unit of P2 is $40.
+- Machine M1 is available for 100 hours.
+- Machine M2 is available for 90 hours.
+- The profit per unit of P1 is $40.
+- The profit per unit of P2 is $40.

 <u>Solution</u>